 Eloise, “What about the prisoner?”

 Wartler is dragged roughly to the SUV and shoved in the rear compartment, trussed up in picture wire and duct tape.
-Eloise sits in back with him, laser gun pointed at a part no man wants to have a laser pointing at.
+Eloise sits in back with him, laser gun pointed at a part no man wants to have a laser pointed at.

 Lauren seals the front door, they’ll have to either blow it open or smash it in.